filippobistaffa/green-routes-demo/README.md

 Experiments with POIs in Barcelona
 ----------
-We consider the following 10 turistic *Points of Interest* (POIs) in Barcelona:
+We consider the following 10 *Points of Interest* (POIs) in Barcelona:
 1. Casa Batlló
 2. Plaça de Catalunya
 3. Platja del Bogatell